siberianfox/tinygwiki/TinyG-Configuration.md

 </pre>

 ### $1TR - Travel per Revolution
-This is the amount of travel of the mapped axis per motor revolution.
-It is in mm or inches for X, Y or Z axes, or in degrees for A, B and C axes.
-The XYZ value will be interpreted and echoed in the prevailing units; G20 sets inches, G21 sets mm.
-ABC values are always in degrees. _(Note: this last bit is in error right now - rotaries are reported in linear terms)_
+TR needs to be set to the distance the mapped axis will move for one revolution of the motor.
+If the machine is in mm mode (G21) the TR value for XYZ axes should be entered in mm.
+If in inches mode (G20) XYZ should be entered in inches.
+ABC axes are always entered in degrees.
+See examples below.

-For XYZ this value is usually the result of the lead screw pitch or pulley circumference.
-A 10 TPI leadscrew moves 0.100" / revolution.
-A 0.500" diameter pulley will travel 3.14159" per revolution, absent any other gearing.
+For XYZ the travel-per-revolution value is usually the result of the lead screw pitch or pulley circumference.
+* A 10 thread-per-inch (TPI) leadscrew moves 0.100" per revolution.
+TR in inches would be 0.100, or 2.54 in mm mode.
+* A 0.500" diameter pulley will travel 3.14159" per revolution, absent any other gearing.
 A typical value for a Shapeoko or Reprap belt driven machine is on the order of 36.540 mm per revolution.
 Don't take this as exact - you will need to do your own calibration on your machine to get this setting exact.

-For ABC the travel is entered in degrees.
-This value will be 360 degrees for an axis that is not geared down.
+For ABC the travel-per-revolution value is entered in degrees.
+This value will be 360 degrees for an axis that is not geared down - one revolution = 360 degrees.
 The value for a geared rotary axis is 360 divided by the gear ratio.
 For example, a motor-driven rotary table with 4 degrees of table movement per handle rotation has a gear ratio of 90:1.
 The Travel per Revolution value should be set to 4.

+Note that the travel-per-revolution is independent of the radius setting in the rotary axis settings.
+Set TR first to reflect the gearing, then set any Radius values if that is needed.

 Note that Travel per Revolution is a motor parameter, not an axis parameter as one might think.
 Consider the case of a dual Y gantry with lead screws of different pitch (how weird).
 The travel per revolution would be different for each motor.